SkAbuTahir/TASKME/README.md

 1. Open the project in any editor of choice.
 2. Navigate into the server directory `cd server`.
 3. Run `npm i` or `npm install` to install the packages.
+4. Ensure MongoDB is running locally on port 27017.
-4. Run `npm start` to start the server.
+5. Run `npm start` to start the server.
+6. (Optional) Create test users by registering through the frontend.

 If configured correctly, you should see a message indicating that the server is running successfully and `Database Connected`.

+## Default Login Credentials
+After registration, you can use any registered user credentials.
+Example:
+- **Email:** admin@taskme.com
+- **Password:** password123

 &nbsp;